Anabaptism: Apostolic succession

 Baptist successionists have at times pointed to 16th-century Anabaptists as part of an apostolic succession of churches ("church perpetuity") from the time of Christ.
-This view is held by some Baptists, some Mennonites, and some "true church" movements.
-The opponents of the Baptist successionism theory emphasize that these non-Catholic groups clearly differed from each other, that they held some heretical views, or that the groups had no connection with one another and had origins that were separate both in time and in place.
+This view is held by some conservative and fundamentalist Baptists, some Mennonites, and some "true church" movements.
+Modern scholarship and Baptists, however, opposes this theory by pointing out that these non-Catholic groups had no connection with one another, had origins that were separate both in time and in place, and clearly differed theologically from each other, seeing that some held heretical views.

 A different strain of successionism is the theory that the Anabaptists are of Waldensian origin.
 Some hold the idea that the Waldensians are part of the apostolic succession, while others simply believe they were an independent group out of whom the Anabaptists arose.
 Ludwig Keller, Thomas M. Lindsay, Henry Clay Vedder, Delbert Grätz, John T. Christian and Thieleman J. van Braght (author of Martyrs Mirror) all held, in varying degrees, the position that the Anabaptists were of Waldensian origin.